omid-arhami/topolow/README.md

 rmarkdown::render("reproduction_examples/synthetic_data_algorithm_comparison.Rmd")
 ```

 Note: These studies may take several hours to complete and require significant computational resources.
+Therefore, results of time-intensive sections are provided and explained at the beginning of each Rmd file.

 ## Features